 Make sure that your site has the Akismet plugin activated.
 The Commons has a free license.
 Find out more about Akismet, and identifying spam at this post.

-What types of files can I upload to my blog post?
+What types of files can I upload to my posts and pages?

 Here is the list of accepted file types (through the WordPress media uploader):

-How do I align images to the left or right in a blog post?
+How do I align images to the left or right in a site post?

 Please check out Michael Cripps's wonderful guide to aligning images in WPMu.